bitext/rasa/README.md

 # Bitext NLG + Rasa NLU

 How to build a great chatbot integrating Bitext Variant Generation and Rasa NLU.
+Currently we cover three vertical: Smart Home, e-commerce and news.

 ## Getting Started